Reviewing AIkido Pharma (AIKI) & Its Competitors

 Valuation & Earnings

-This table compares AIkido Pharma and its peers revenue, earnings per share (EPS) and valuation.
+This table compares AIkido Pharma and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue